 School is stressful.
 Not everyone gets straight A’s, and the weight of grades sometimes brings us down.
-In an effort to comfort those who aren't getting the grades they want, the mantra “your grades don’t define you” has spread around.
+In an effort to comfort those who aren't getting the grades they want, the mantra “Your grades don’t define you” has spread around.
 To be fair, it is true and something you should keep in mind.
-But many students have warped the meaning of this saying into thinking grades don’t matter and you don’t need to try to do well in school.
-But is this really the kind of mindset we should carry around as students?
+But many students have warped the meaning of this saying into thinking grades don’t matter at all and you don’t need to try to do well in school.
+Is this really the kind of mindset we should carry around as students?
 No, your grades aren’t everything, but not caring or trying will inevitably result in more stress when you start the college admission process and you can’t get in anywhere because you have no reasonable excuse for why your grades aren’t great.

 Grades don’t define you.
 Those numbers on your transcripts aren’t labels on your forehead.
 You are so much more.
-Good grades are important because they give people an idea of your academic strengths, interests, and ability to learn new things.
-Grades aren’t so important that you should pull all-nighters until you collapse.
-Finding a healthy balance between giving your schoolwork the attention it deserves and giving yourself the mental health break you deserve.
+However, good grades are important because they give people an idea of your academic strengths, interests, and ability to learn new things.
+Grades aren’t so important that you should pull all-nighters until you collapse; they key is finding a healthy balance between giving your schoolwork the attention it deserves and giving yourself the mental health break you deserve.